lxu58/CMPM-148-Final-Project/README.md

     This helps the player to easily understand and notice “this is the story”.
 Since we have day/night cycle that embedded, we want player to take some break and enjoy the story

+----example 4:

+	== day_loop
+	//~ checkTime()
+	//{time_currentTime}
+	-> ui_display -> //only displays in loops anyway
+	//{currentLocation}
+	~ describeCurrentLocation()

+	<-storylets(->day_loop) //display choices for active storylets, pass divert param to return to loop
+	<-travel_actions(->day_loop) //display navigation actions
+	~travelBlocked = false //unblock travel after 1 loop ->DONE

+	explain:
+	This is the day/night cycle code which shows the active storylets and places the player can travel, as well as important info from the ui_display tunnel, such as the date, time of day, and how much ammo the player has.

+----example 5:

+	//props, and range of time it is available, time until it can be repeated, time storylet was last played VAR statusStoryletProps = (repeatable, anywhere)
+	VAR statusStoryletStart = 0
+	VAR statusStoryletEnd = 24
+	VAR statusStoryletCooldown = 0
+	VAR statusStoryletTimeSincePlayed = 25

+	== status_storylet_time(hours)
+	~ statusStoryletTimeSincePlayed += hours
+	->->

+	== status_storylet_description(->ret)
+	{ StoryletPropTest(statusStoryletProps, status_storylet_body, statusStoryletStart, statusStoryletEnd, statusStoryletCooldown, statusStoryletTimeSincePlayed, true):
+		+ [Check your status.]
+			-> status_storylet_body ->
+			~ statusStoryletTimeSincePlayed = 0
+		-> ret
+	}
+	-> DONE

+	== status_storylet_body
+	+[Check health.]
+		Health: {playerHealth}
+	+[Check inventory.]
+		-> displayInventory ->
+	+[Check how many days have passed.]
+		Days Passed: {time_daysGone}
+	+[Check how many zombies you have fought.]
+		Zombies Encountered: {scoreboard_zombiesEncountered}
+		Zombies Killed: {scoreboard_zombiesKilled}
+	- ->->

+	explain:
+	This is an example of a storylet.
+It is repeatable and shown everywhere since the player can check their status whenever they want as much as they want during the day/night loop. statusStoryletStart and End are properties saying what time in the day ther storylet is available. statusStoryletCooldown, statusStoryletTimeSincePlayed, and status_storylet_time(hours) are there as a way to not let the player repeat a storylet until a certain amount of ingame time has passed.
+We didn't really end up using this.

 -Something Cool

 Day/Night circle
-Randomness
-Every route has different supplementary events help u understand the story on different side (for example, normal ending different explains the teddy bear gift, but in good ending, teddy got explained)
+Randomness (in scavenging loot and zombie encounters) Every route has different supplementary events that help you understand the story on different sides (for example, normal ending different explains the teddy bear gift, but in good ending, teddy got explained.)
-Every route has different constituent events too, but player can see what makes the story different due to the different action at the end of the day.
+Every route has different constituent events too, but the player can see what makes the story different due to the different action at the end of the day.
 (by Julian’s comments)
 Detailssss (bullet in gun, teddy bear)